Back In...

 Back In... is a retrospective documentary series broadcast on the Canadian music video channel MuchMoreMusic.
 The series also airs on Star! and some Citytv stations.
 20 episodes have been broadcast, each profiled by a different year, going from 1980 to 1999.
 Each episode's title would always end with the last two digits of a year; such an example would be "Back In...
 '88" or "Back In...
 '99".

 About the show

-Back In... contains several segments.
-They include:
+The show premiered in 2004.
+Anderson Cooper was a commentator on the series.